CiscoDevNet/terraform-provider-fmc/docs/resources/access_rule.md

 - `source_port_objects` (Attributes Set) Set of objects representing source ports associated with the rule. (see [below for nested schema](#nestedatt--source_port_objects))
 - `source_sgt_objects` (Attributes Set) Set of objects representing the source Security Group Tags (SGT) or ISE Security Group Tags. (see [below for nested schema](#nestedatt--source_sgt_objects))
 - `source_zones` (Attributes Set) Set of objects representing source Security Zones associated with the access rule. (see [below for nested schema](#nestedatt--source_zones))
-- `syslog_config_id` (String) Id of Syslog Config.
+- `syslog_alert_id` (String) Id of Syslog Alert.
 Can be set only when send_syslog is true and either log_begin or log_end is true.
 If not set, the default syslog configuration in Access Control Policy Logging applies.
 - `syslog_severity` (String) Override the Severity of syslog alerts.
   - Choices: `ALERT`, `CRIT`, `DEBUG`, `EMERG`, `ERR`, `INFO`, `NOTICE`, `WARNING`
 - `time_range_id` (String) Id of Time Range object applied to the rule.